C2DH/ranketwo-submissions/lessons/tutorials/guide-collecting-tweets-netlytic.md

 Going viral: How a single tweet spawned a COVID-19 conspiracy theory on Twitter

 Ahmed, Wasim, Peter A. Bath, and Gianluca Demartini.
 2017.
 “Using Twitter as a Data Source: An Overview of Ethical, Legal, and Methodological Challenges.”
-In The Ethics of Online Research, edited by Bath Peter A. and Kandy Woodfield, 2:79–107.
-Advances in Research Ethics and Integrity.
-Emerald Publishing Limited. https://doi.org/10.1108/S2398-601820180000002004.
+In *The Ethics of Online Research (Advances in Research Ethics and Integrity, vol. 2)*, edited by Bath Peter A. and Kandy Woodfield, 79–107.
+Bingley: Emerald Publishing Limited. https://doi.org/10.1108/S2398-601820180000002004.

 Boyd, Danah, and Kate Crawford.
 2012.
-“Critical Questions for Big Data: Provocations for a Cultural, Technological, and Scholarly Phenomenon.”
-Information Communication and Society 15 (5): 662–79. https://doi.org/10.1080/1369118X.2012.678878.
+“Critical Questions for Big Data: Provocations for a Cultural, Technological, and Scholarly Phenomenon.” *Information Communication and Society* 15, no. 5: 662–79. https://doi.org/10.1080/1369118X.2012.678878.

 Clavert, Frederic.
 2018.
-“Commémorations, Scandale et Circulation de l’information : Le Centenaire de La Bataille de Verdun Sur Twitter.”
-French Journal for Media Research.
-Special Issue: Le Web 2.0 : Lieux de Perception Des Transformations Des Sociétés 10. http://orbilu.uni.lu/handle/10993/36120.
+“Commémorations, Scandale et Circulation de l’information : Le Centenaire de La Bataille de Verdun Sur Twitter.” *French Journal for Media Research* 10, (special issue: Le Web 2.0 : lieux de perception des transformations des sociétés). http://orbilu.uni.lu/handle/10993/36120.

 Janetzko, Dietmar.
 2016.
 “The Role of APIs in Data Sampling from Social Media.”
-In The SAGE Handbook of Social Media Research Methods, edited by Luke Sloan and Anabel Quan-Haase, 146–60.
+In *The SAGE Handbook of Social Media Research Methods*, edited by Luke Sloan and Anabel Quan-Haase, 146–60.
 London: SAGE Publications Ltd. https://doi.org/10.4135/9781473983847.

-Rantasila, A, A Sirola, A Kekkonen, K Valaskivi, and R Kunelius.
-2018. “#fukushima Five Years On: A Multimethod Analysis of Twitter on the Anniversary of the Nuclear Disaster.”
-International Journal Of Communication 12: 928–49.
+Rantasila, Anna, Anu Sirola, Arto Kekkonen, Katja Valaskivi, and Risto Kunelius.
+2018. “#fukushima Five Years On: A Multimethod Analysis of Twitter on the Anniversary of the Nuclear Disaster.” *International Journal Of Communication* 12: 928–49.

 Rockwell, Geoffrey, and Stéfan Sinclair.
-2016.
-Hermeneutica: Computer-Assisted Interpretation in the Humanities.
+2016. *Hermeneutica: Computer-Assisted Interpretation in the Humanities*.
 Cambridge, Massachusetts: The MIT Press.

 Rogers, Richard.
-2019.
-Doing Digital Methods.
+2019. *Doing Digital Methods*.
 London: SAGE Publications.

+Thoreau, Henry David.
+2016.
+“Walking.”
+In *The Making of the American Essay*, edited by John D’Agata, 167–95.
+Minneapolis: Graywolf Press.